Which of the following is not a conclusion of the central limit t... | Study Prep in Pearson+

 1

-Step 1: Understand the Central Limit Theorem (CLT) and its key conclusions.
-The CLT states that the sampling distribution of the sample mean will approach a normal distribution as the sample size increases, regardless of the population's original distribution.
+Step 1: Understand the Central Limit Theorem (CLT) - it states that the sampling distribution of the sample mean will approach a normal distribution as the sample size increases, regardless of the population's distribution shape.

-Step 4: Note that the CLT does not claim the sample mean will always be equal to the population mean for any sample size.
-Instead, it states that the distribution of the sample mean will center around the population mean, but individual sample means can vary, especially for small sample sizes.
+Step 3: Analyze the statement 'The sample mean will always be equal to the population mean for any sample size' - this implies exact equality for every sample, which is not true because sample means vary due to sampling variability.

+Step 4: Recognize that the CLT describes the behavior of the distribution of sample means, not the equality of any single sample mean to the population mean.

-Step 5: Conclude that the statement "The sample mean will always be equal to the population mean for any sample size" is NOT a conclusion of the Central Limit Theorem, making it the correct answer to the question.
+Step 5: Conclude that the statement about the sample mean always equaling the population mean is NOT a conclusion of the CLT, while the other statements are valid conclusions.

 Watch next